-Yes, You can eat coffee beans.
-When coffee beans are eaten in moderation, its benefits include being rich in fiber, few calories and having more antioxidants then brewed coffee.
+In a word, Yes.
+Coffee beans are safe to eaten when done in moderation.
+Coffee beans are rich in fiber, contain few calories and have more antioxidants then brewed coffee.
 However, they have high caffeine levels and are acidic.

 When people would come into the shop and see a batch of fresh roasted coffee sitting in the bin, they would often ask if it they could eat one of the coffee beans and if so, would anything would happen to them if they did.

 Today, we’ll be looking into eating coffee beans, what the pro and cons are, what you should consider, and even throw in some ideas that can help make the experience more palatable.

 Coffee Bean Basics